LaunchCodeEducation/example-pull-request/README.md

-# example-pull-request
+# Summary
-This exists as example of commits and a pull request.
+This exists as an example of commits and pull requests.
+Any commits and open PRs are for informational purposes.